lCarvas/notes/docs/classes/appliedCibersecurity/chapter-1.md

+---
+title: "Chapter 1"
+---

 # Introduction to Applied Cybersecurity

 ## 1. Notion of AP Cyber

-Often refered to the application of technologies, processes and practises used to protect important assets from unauthorized acess or damage.
+Often referred to the application of technologies, processes and practises used to protect important assets from unauthorized access or damage.
 Includes a wide range of activities (not just technology) such as risk management, incident response, disaster recovery, network security and compliance with regulation.
 Firewalls, intrusion detection systems and multi-factor authentication are often used to prevent cyber threats.

 ## 1.1 Why is it important?

 To cover topics such as:

 - Cybersecurity fundamentals
 - Risk management
 - Network security